 2. Pay What You Can

 Even if you cannot pay your entire tax bill, pay a portion of it to reduce the amount of money that accrues interest and penalties.
 For example, if your tax bill is $2,200 and you pay nothing, you’ll accrue interest and penalties on the entire amount.
 But, if you can afford to pay $1,100 now, you can cut your interest and penalties in half.
 Make sure to direct the IRS to apply any payment you send directly to your tax bill first, not to the penalty or interest, Smith said.

 3. Contact the IRS

-Rather than avoiding your tax responsibility, call the IRS at 800-829-1040 to explain your situation, and determine which payment options might work best in your situation.
+Rather than avoiding your tax responsibility, call the IRS at 800-829-1040 to explain your situation, and determine which payment options might work best for you.
 The IRS might be able to provide temporary relief, such as delaying collections activity on your account so that you can meet your basic living expenses.
 Even so, this solution will not eliminate your debt, and although the IRS might be able to waive some of the penalties, it cannot waive interest.

 4. Apply for a Full-Payment Agreement

 For short-term issues in which you will be able to pay your entire tax bill within 120 days, including any interest and penalties, apply for a full-payment agreement.
 Interest and penalties will still accrue until you fully pay, but there is no additional fee to apply.
 Apply via the IRS website or by phone at 800-829-1040.

 To get more than 120 days to pay your tax debt of less than $50,000, apply for an installment agreement either online through the IRS Online Payment Agreement site or via Form 9465.
 By using the agreement, you’ll make monthly payments to satisfy your debt via your bank account, payroll deductions, online payments or with cash at a retail partner.